 Over the past 10 years Queensland has generated approximately a quarter of the 1.7 million new jobs in Australia.

 Strong population and economic growth have contributed to Queensland sustaining a high rate of job creation, with the sate's working population increasing at an average annual rate of 2.8%.
 This is significantly above Australia's national average of 2.0%.

 Queensland has long been recognised for its mining and minerals processing expertise, however it is now also developing an increasingly diversified agribusiness and manufacturing base.

 Queensland is also leading the way in a number of industry sectors including aviation and logistics, biotechnology, communications and information and regional service centres.

 Other growth sectors include light metals, fibre composites, marine, aerospace and the food and wine industries.

 Looking for work

-There are a number of resources available to jobseekers in the Territo.
+There are a number of resources available to jobseekers in Queensland:

-- The Territory's major daily newspaper, The Northern Territory News, has a dedicated section advertising employment vacancies, with Wednesday and Saturday editions publishing the most extensive employment section.
+- The state’s major daily newspaper The Courier Mail has a dedicated section advertising employment vacancies, with Wednesday and Saturday editions holding the most extensive employment section.
 Other newspaper sources include The Australian and the Australian Financial Review.

 - Recruitment agencies and consultancies are another key source for job leads and can be found in the Yellow Pages or the career section of local newspapers.